Topological superradiant state in Fermi gases with cavity induced spin-orbit coupling: Non-interacting Fermi gas and topological superradiance

 where $\hat{\psi}_{\nu,\sigma}$ is the atomic annihilation operator in the $\nu$-th tube.
 The stationary condition then gives

-It is then possible to follow the procedure outlined previously to self-consistently determine the steady-state of the system and map out the phase diagram.
+It is then possible to follow the procedure outlined previously to self-consistently determine the steady state of the system and map out the phase diagram.

-As an example, we show in Fig.~\ref{fig:real} a typical phase diagram with a total number of $1.6\times 10^4$ $^6$Li atoms loaded into a two dimensional optical lattice potential.
+As an example, we show in Fig.~\ref{fig:real} a typical phase diagram with a total number of $1.6\times 10^4$ $^6$Li atoms loaded into a two-dimensional optical lattice potential.
 We consider the lattice potential to have $200$ sites, which is also the number of quasi-one-dimensional tubes in the system.
-Compared to the previous phase diagram (see Fig.~\ref{fig:phasediag}), the tetracritical point as well as the phase boundaries are considerably lowered.
+Compared to the previous phase diagram (see Fig.~\ref{fig:phasediag}), the tetracritical point and phase boundaries are considerably lower.
 More importantly, the requirements on the cavity parameters are also relaxed.
-For example, Fig.~\ref{fig:real} is calculated at a temperature of $k_BT=E_r/30$ ($T\sim 118$nK for $^6$Li atoms), and with a weaker cavity-atom coupling $g_A\sim 4.3$MHz, a larger single-photon detuning $\Delta=10$GHz, and a larger cavity decay rate $\kappa\sim 14.8$MHz.
+For example, Fig.~\ref{fig:real} is calculated at a temperature of $k_BT=E_r/30$ ($T\sim 118$ nK for $^6$Li atoms), and with a weaker cavity--atom coupling $g_A\sim 4.3$ MHz, a larger single-photon detuning $\Delta=10$ GHz, and a larger cavity decay rate $\kappa\sim 14.8$ MHz.
 Hence, the TSR phase should persist under typical experimental conditions.